paulbradshaw/MED7369-Specialist-Investigative-Journalism/README.md

-# MED7369-Specialist-Investigative-Journalism
+# MED7369 Specialist Journalism, Investigations and Coding

-Module on both the MA Data Journalism and MA Multiplatform and Mobile Journalism at Birmingham City University
+This repo contains material for the module on the [MA in Data Journalism](http://bcu.ac.uk/media/courses/data-journalism) and the [MA in Multiplatform and Mobile Journalism](http://www.bcu.ac.uk/courses/multiplatform-and-mobile-journalism-ma-2018-19) at Birmingham City University.

+## Module synopsis

+## Outcomes

+## Week by week outline